nitinmomaya/Playit/README.md

 # Playit
-A playlist recommendation by AI in Youtube Music and Spotify
+A playlist of songs recommended by AI in Youtube Music and Spotify